 This, in a way, is the way the Web was designed: you can cross-reference anything from anywhere.
 The links show how seemingly disparate topics are actually related.
 The ability to make this non-sequential structure of the real world visible in written material gives the writer a degree of freedom that's denied in journal publications, where items necessarily follow one another in some one-dimensional ordering.
 I enjoyed the possibility of making my writing show the inter-related nature of physical science, where everything is somehow connected to everything else.

 I've complained elsewhere about the limitations of my paper filing system, where a photocopy of some article has to be put into a particular file folder, even though it's related to several other topics.
 For a while, I tried making multiple copies and filing them in the various appropriate places; but the files are unmanageably large already, and it's too easy to misplace annotations that way.
 So I keep a single, linear set of paper files, and use grep and its parent, the search facility of the vi editor, to locate items on demand in their machine-readable counterpart.
 The bibliography is full of cross-references that I can follow to sift out a single topic, when I need to.
+(Please read the Introduction to the bibliography before you try to use it.)

 Early in 2006, Les Cowley urged me to create a hierarchical contents page for my website.
 This isn't it; I tried to organize the material that way, after the fact, but found it was impossible.
 There are too many pages with single links from 5 or 10 others scattered throughout my directory tree.
 And the directory tree, while hierarchical, doesn't strictly follow the logical structure of things, either.
 So I gave up.